EveryOneIsGross/boustroLOSS/README.md

 4. **Evaluation:** Defining evaluation metrics, analyzing results, and determining whether the boustrophedon style offers any performance advantages.

+Th attached functioning 💅 python script boustroLOSS.py lets you input a body of text, state how many "tokens" per line and then which side to truncate and corrupt before printing it out formatted in a boustrophedon "tablet".

+## FUTURE THOUGHTS:

-## Context loss over large token limits might be reduced by shrank logic "tablets" too, which might benefit from boustrolossy shadowing 🤷‍♂️
+**IDEA:** Context loss over large token limits might be reduced by shrank logic "tablets" too, which might benefit from boustrolossy shadowing 🤷‍♂️